A resume objective is a short, goal-focused statement at the top of your resume explaining who you are, what job you want, and what value you bring.

 HR graduate specializing in organizational development, seeking an entry-level HR Generalist role at IBM.
 Proficient in ADP and BambooHR, with strong analytical skills and a passion for employee engagement and positive organizational change.

-Resume objective examples for legal jobs
+What are resume objective examples for legal jobs?

 Corporate counsel